 Response:

-Sandra:

-Of course gamma is a fudge factor. e II.
-I would rather argue
+We agree with the reviewer, that gamma is a fudge factor.
+It accounts for all the processes that may enhance escape from re-oxidation but are not explicitly resolved.
+However, we would reject the comment that this is a problem with assuming strict zonation.
+We would argue that this reflects the more intense dynamics in shallow ocean regions and that the increased escape is due to enhanced macrofaunal activity.

-Also stress that the analytical approaches (distinct redox zones) have given good results for coastal/estuarine sediments (see comment above)
+We also want to stress again, that similar analytical approaches (with distinct redox zones) have given good results for coastal/estuarine sediments (e.g. Billen, 1982; Goloway and Bender, 1982; Jahnke et al., 1982; Ruardij and Van Raaphorst, 1995; Slomp et al., 1996; Gypens et al., 2008).

-Need to think about this one too

-DH:

-Shall I do γ = 0.95 and also 0.0 and 1.0 to show the whole range?

-No do not see the need for this

 Comment:

-- link to cGENIE: - on page 43, it says thatif fPOC is computed to be > 1 (more than 100% is preserved), then this is discarded and all POC is remineralized.
+- link to cGENIE: - on page 43, it says tha if fPOC is computed to be > 1 (more than 100% is preserved), then this is discarded and all POC is remineralized.
 Imposing constraints is fine, but what is the rationale for jumping from >100 to 0 % preservation?

 Response: